 Like the orchestra playing on the sinking Titanic, the colliery band’s award winning performance at the Royal Albert Hall is a last gasp.
 The moment marks, not just the end of an industry, but the extinction of a way of life, and Pete Postlethwaite’s subsequent speech speaks for the pain of an entire community abandoned to hopelessness.
 A diatribe against Thatcherism and apathy, it's quiet tirade that packs a lasting emotional punch thanks to Poslethwaite’s choked delivery.

 13: SEXY BEAST (2001): Don Logan’s Front Bottom

 After he’s removed from a flight for aggressive behaviour, Don Logan (Ben Kingsley) has to think quick.
 Having threatened airhostesses and passengers alike, he’s detained by the authorities and needs a damn good explanation for his behaviour.
 What he comes up with is an excuse so ridiculous that only Ben Kingsley could possibly pull it off.
 Claiming that his ‘regrettable’ behaviour was the result of having just been felt up by a couple of male flight attendants, Logan points the finger of blame squarely at the ‘one with the ginger hair’.
-Screenwriters take note: this is how you write yourself out of a corner with some creative flare!
+Screenwriters take note: this is how you write yourself out of a corner with a bit of creative flare!

 12: THE NIGHT OF THE HUNTER (1955): The Story of Right Hand, Left Hand